Information about corona

 Further information on how hands-on events, examinations and the like can be implemented in classroom form and which procedure applies in practice will follow shortly.

-In their own interest, it is not advisable for any employee of the Free State of Bavaria to travel abroad as long as a travel warning from the Federal Foreign Office with reference to Corona applies to the destination or as long as a quarantine would be necessary due to the EQV (member states of the European Union as well as Iceland, Liechtenstein, Norway, Switzerland and the United Kingdom of Great Britain and Northern Ireland) upon return.
+In their own interest, it does not make sense for any employee of the Free State of Bavaria to travel abroad as long as the travel area is subject to a travel warning from the German Foreign Office with reference to Corona or if quarantine would be necessary due to the EQV upon return.

-If a trip is booked and undertaken during an active travel warning by the Federal Foreign Office with reference to Corona or the EQV with quarantine order, this is to be regarded as irresponsible behaviour on the part of an employee of the Free State of Bavaria. leave of absence in case of quarantine measures abroad or in case of difficulties related to the return journey will then no longer be granted.
+If, on the other hand, a trip is booked and undertaken during the period of validity of the travel warning issued by the Federal Foreign Office with reference to Corona or the EQV with quarantine order, this is to be regarded as irresponsible behavior on the part of an employee of the Free State of Bavaria.
+Exemptions from duty for quarantine measures abroad or return travel difficulties will then no longer be granted or only in exceptional cases.
+If a trip to a risk area is planned or you have any questions, please contact firstname.lastname@example.org.

-Attention: The logging of working hours for the non-academic employees of the university is to be made possible again on 1 August 2020.
-At that time, the time recording terminals located in the respective buildings on campus will be reactivated.
-In addition, a web terminal function for online recording of working times will be provided for those employees who work from home.
+Please note that the recording of working hours for the non-scientific employees of the university is possible again since 01.08.2020.
+The time recording terminals, which are located in the respective buildings on campus, are released again.
+In addition, a web terminal function for online recording of working times is available for those employees who do their work in their home office.
 You need your personnel number to register.

 To prepare for working from home, please read the tips and instructions of the computer center.